syoyo/tacotron-tts-cpp/README.md

 # Text-to-speech in (partially) C++ using Tacotron model + Tensorflow

-Running Tacotron model in TensorFlow C++ API.
+Running Tacotron model with TensorFlow C API.

 Its good for running TTS in mobile or embedded device.